1) Basic Policy of Corporate Governance

 Pursuant to the Companies Act, the Company elected five (5) A&SB Members (one (1) of them is a woman member) including three (3) Outside A&SB Members, with majority of them being Outside A&SB Members, and established A&SB made up of A&SB Members.
 The A&SB Members and A&SB monitor the status of corporate governance and audit the day-to-day activities of management, including the performance of duties by Directors.
 Additionally, the Company elected A&SB Members who have substantial finance and accounting knowledge.

-The Company established the Nomination and Compensation Advisory Committee in 2015.
-Upon receiving inquiries from the Board of Directors, the committee deliberates on the results of internal reviews regarding the nomination of candidates for Director, Executive Officer, and Audit & Supervisory Board Member, and also on the appropriateness of the remuneration system for Directors and Executive Officers.
+The Company has established the voluntary Nomination and Compensation Advisory Committee.
+Upon receiving inquiries from the Board of Directors, the committee deliberates on the results of internal reviews regarding the nomination of candidates for Director, Audit & Supervisory Board Member, Executive Officer, President of the Operating Companies, and Outside Director of the Operating Companies and, and also on the appropriateness of the remuneration system for Director, Executive Officer, President of the Operating Companies, and Outside Director of the Operating Companies, and of the amount and content of remuneration for each individual.
+In addition, the Committee monitors candidates for successor to the Group CEO, Executive Officers, and Presidents of the Operating Companies, and the Committee members can suggest when the Group CEO should be replaced.

-The Committee consists of five (5) members; Outside Director Hiroko Ota (Chairperson), Outside Director Kazuhiko Toyama, Outside Director Yoshinobu Tsutsui, Director and Chairman of the Board Kazuhiro Tsuga, and Representative Director and Group CEO Yuki Kusumi.
+The Committee consists of five (5) members; Outside Director Michitaka Sawada (Chairperson), Outside Director Kazuhiko Toyama, Outside Director Yoshinobu Tsutsui, Director and Chairman of the Board Kazuhiro Tsuga, and Representative Director and Group CEO Yuki Kusumi.
 The Company has been enhancing objectivity and transparency of the committee by ensuring that Outside Directors constitute a majority of its membership with one of them serving the chairperson.

 <Conduct and utilization of evaluation of the Board of Directors effectiveness>